 This status is designed to alert both the student and Registrar's Office of need for academic improvement.
-It is strongly recommended that students on Warning status meet with an Academic Advisor in the Registrar's Office at the beginning of the semester.
-Students on Warning status are required to complete a contract with the Advising Center and meet with the Academic Success Center at the beginning of the semester.
+Students on academic warning must meet with the Academic Success Center to establish an academic contract at the beginning of the semester.
+Contracts will require a meeting with Academic Advising.
+In addition, contracts may include other requirements such as additional meetings, academic workshop attendance, study skills training, and other activities as deemed necessary.
+In this way contracts will be individualized to support the needs and situation of each student.
 Failure to meet the above requirements will result in registration holds being placed on a student's account.